peteplay/browserstack/README.md

-# Cypress prohect using Browserstack
+# Cypress project using Browserstack

 **Enables tests to be run using Mac OS and previous versions of Edge, Firefox and Chrome**